-DeSantis 'parental rights' education push leads to pulled civil rights film, ousted principal
+DeSantis 'parental rights' push leads to pulled civil rights film, ousted principal

 “Ruby Bridges” film pulled

-that Pinellas County pulled a film about the 6-year-old who integrated New Orleans public schools in the 1960s after a complaint from the mother of a second grader.
+The Tampa Bay Times reported Monday morning that Pinellas County pulled a film about the 6-year-old who integrated New Orleans public schools in the 1960s after a complaint from the mother of a second grader.
 The 1998 Disney film, which had been a part of the Black History Month curriculum, is now being reviewed after Emily Conklin said that the film “might result in students learning that white people hate Black people,” citing the use racial slurs and scenes of white people threatening Bridges as she entered the school.
 (In real life and in the film, she was escorted by federal marshals.)

 No time has been set to formally review the film and decide if it is allowed to be shown in the schools.